richard-warren/locomotionAnalysis/modelling/README.md

     - sound like predictor, obstacle velocity
     - brightness like predictor, something ramping when light is on and decaying as passes eye position
 - [X] epoch
+  - [ ] obs start to whisker contact
   - [X] swing stance (lh lf rf rh)
   - [X] obstacle (could also be event)
   - [X] obstacle light (could also be event)